 You see, by admitting that I didn’t know the result was that at times I was mocked, made fun of and in rare but memorable times referred to as “daft” but It didn’t kill me.

-On the bright side, every time I said that I didn’t know something, these set of words opened doors to learn about what I didn’t know, the energy that would have been channeled into anger at my ignorance or rather the mockery that came with not knowing was channeled at learning.
+On the bright side, every time I said that I didn’t know something, these greatest set of words lived up to their billing opened doors to learn about what I didn’t know, the energy that would have been channeled into anger at my ignorance or rather the mockery that came with not knowing was channeled at learning.

 Of course at first it was difficult, my ego wasn’t going to let me admit to my inability to know certain things, I figured I could act like I knew – which in all modesty wouldn’t be such a bad idea considering the fact that many people including my friends, family and a couple of acquaintances thought I was pretty knowledgeable for a person who didn’t get straight A’s.